 Joanne Maki, MS, DVM, PhD

-Dr. Maki received her Doctorate of Veterinary Medicine from Louisiana State University in 1983 and subsequently pursued additional training in comparative and experimental medicine at the University of Tennessee, Knoxville leading to a Master’s degree in 1991.
-She served as a principal investigator on an NIH grant at the University of Georgia, Athens from 1996 to 2002 developing a model to study mucosal immunity, which led to her Ph.D. degree.
+Dr. Maki received her Bachelor of Animal Science from West Virginia University, her Doctorate of Veterinary Medicine from Louisiana State University and a Master’s degree in comparative and experimental medicine from the University of Tennessee, Knoxville.
+She was a NIH principal investigator at the University of Georgia, Athens from 1996 to 2002 developing a model to study mucosal immunity, which led to her Ph.D. degree.

-She resides near Athens, Georgia on a few acres currently shared with four laying hens, a few cows, four dogs, four cats, and a flock of Gulf Coast Sheep, which provide plenty of wool for spinning and knitting.
+She lives near Athens, Georgia along with several dogs, cats, and a flock of Gulf Coast Sheep, which provide plenty of wool for spinning and knitting.